Your Own Business

 There are many commercial "systems" available for creating a business plan.
 What help you use, will depend on your own sophistication and understanding of the process.
 Some of the plan aids offered in the market, tend to be complicated, others simple and easy, but not less helpful.
-Two products we have tested are shown below.

 The advantage of doing your own plan is that you know the intended business and how you want to operate and solve its problems best, even though, you might seek a second opinion.

 The Business Plan is a written Statement about the direction into which your business idea is taking you.Once you have completed it the plan has to give you a feeling about, whether you want to go ahead with your idea or postpone it.

 You should also be able to give the plan to a trusted friend to check his understanding of what you are trying to do.
 He might see things you do not see and, he could be a source of valuable input.
 It is important though, that you trust him, because the last thing you want is that someone starts a business with your idea and your business plan.
 And, believe it or not, this has happened all too many times!

 Goals of the Plan:

 |The overall Goal of going through the Business Plan Process is to set the Strategies and to create a detailed Plan of Action for three to five years.
 Within that, you should have quarterly plans for the first, or even better, for the first two years.|

 |You have to explicitly state the Objectives of the business and how you are going to achieve them.|